Green Lantern (vol.3) #37 (March, 1993)

 This was a much better issue than its cover would suggest.
 Nothing amazing, nor anything offensively bad… just another issue of Green Lantern.
 Not really worth seeking out, unless you’re a Green Lantern completionist, or if you can nab it on the super-cheap.
 Hal’s characterization is novel in comparison to how he has been depicted post-rebirth, there is no emotional spectrum, and the story takes place on Earth.
 I always preferred a more grounded Green Lantern.
 The cosmic stories are fine, however, after so many of them, I find them harder to truly care about.
 I am glad that I put this one back on the shelf 20 odd years back, I would not have appreciated any of the character beats, and would have found the action to be far lacking when compared to my regular Marvel fare.

 This era of Green Lantern has never, to my knowledge, been collected.
+Hello again from 2023… it probably never will be either!
 The first story line of this volume has been (along with the Emerald Dawn miniseries’), however the trades had not continued on to include this issue.

 Fairly disappointing ads this time out… a few 16-bit video games and some trading cards.
 A few neat house ads, however…

 |Imagine getting a year’s worth of your favorite DC titles for $15!

 Imagine a time when you could subscribe to books like Eclipso , Peter Cannon, and Black Condor!